johannesjmeyer/rsmf/README.md

 # Usage

+A detailed account of usage is given in the [docs](https://rsmf.readthedocs.io/en/latest/source/howto.html).

 ## Setup
 You need to tell rsmf how you set up your document by invoking `rsmf.setup`.
 This can be done in two ways.
 Either, you give rsmf the `\documentclass` string used for setting up the document, as in